bmwcarit/ramses-logic/doc/sphinx/api.rst

 Lua scripts and modules, instead of the source code.
 This might sound very attractive, but it has two major caveats:

-* Lua bytecode is notnriously vulnerable to malicious attacks
+* Lua bytecode is notoriously vulnerable to malicious attacks
 * Bytecode is architecture-specific, i.e. you can't run ARM bytecode on a x86 processor

 In order to provide a good mix between flexibility and performance, the LogicEngine allows choosing what